 Water: Water is available year round at the Visitor Center and at the Historic Agency site.
-Hydrants in Yellow Medicine & Riverside Campgrounds and the Picnic Area have been turned off for the remainder of the 2016 season.
-The well at the Equestrian Camp has been turned off.
-Hydrants will be turned back on, weather dependent, in mid-May 2017.
+Hydrants are on in the campgrounds for the 2017 season.

 Drinking Water: All hydrants have drinkable water.

-Campgrounds: The Yellow Medicine campground is open, but water will not be available until May 2017s.
+Campgrounds: The Yellow Medicine campground is open.
 Picnic tables have been pulled from the Riverside Campground until the threat of flooding is past.
-The horse campground is open, but the well will not be turned on until May 2017, see Water above for more information.
+The horse campground is open.

 Electric Sites: Park has 14 electric sites in main (Yellow Medicine) campground, and 7 in the horse camp.